BrandonS09/BrandonS09/README.md

   - [PNT - Preliminary Neural Network](https://github.com/BrandonS09/PNT-Preliminary-Neural-Network) A simple neural network that isn't too advanced and is still very much in its preliminary stages.
 Built with Pytorch
   - [Iris Classifier](https://github.com/BrandonS09/IrisClassifier) A simple Iris Classifier that is built on top of [PNT](https://github.com/BrandonS09/PNT-Preliminary-Neural-Network) and used the [Iris Dataset](https://gist.github.com/curran/a08a1080b88344b0c8a7) to train the data
   - [The Food Amendment](https://github.com/nishantj2006/excersisehackathon) A website that uses the OpenAI API to curate a meal plan to help you achieve your weight goals.
 Built with React, and Firebase.
+  - [React Social Media Website](https://github.com/BrandonS09/ReactSocialMediaWebsite) A very simple social media website that is built with React and Firebase
   - [Screen Reminder](https://github.com/BrandonS09/ScreenReminder) A desktop app that uses custom tkinter to periodically remind you to take a break from the screen
   - [Social Book](https://github.com/BrandonS09/SocialBook) A simple social media website made with Django